Read LAIIER's blog post about the LoRaWAN World Expo 2022 that was held in Paris.

 LoRaWAN has a much longer range than other wireless technologies, such as WiFi or cellular.
 It is also much more energy-efficient.
 It can’t transmit as much data and information as the other two, but if you only need to send a message that tells you the status of the infrastructure, you don’t need that much power.
 This means LoRaWAN-enabled devices can run for years on a single battery.

 Our water leak detector, Severn WLD, uses LoRaWAN technology.
 It only requires a single AA cell battery as a power source.
-This battery can provide up to three years of power.
+This battery can provide up to five years of power.

 The device sends a message once a day, reporting the status of its sensor.
 After that, it rests for the remainder of the day.